2 Maccabees 7:1–2, 9–14

 “God our Father,” today’s Epistle tells us, has given us “everlasting encouragement” in the Resurrection of Christ.
 Through His grace, we can now direct our hearts to the love of God.

-And we have even greater cause than they for hope.
-One who has risen from the dead has given us His word—that He is the God of the living, that when we awake from the sleep of death we will behold His face, and will be be content in His presence (see Psalm 76:6; Daniel 12:2).
+And we have even greater cause for hope than they did.
+One who has risen from the dead has given us His word—that He is the God of the living, that when we awake from the sleep of death we will behold His face and be content in His presence (see Psalm 76:6; Daniel 12:2).